Ground-truth retrieval benchmark

 Verify it on your own code

 The benchmark harness ships inside every SourceVault install — the same machinery produced this page.
-Every pilot ends with this measurement run against your repositories, delivered as a retrieval-quality report.
-If those answers don't cite your code with file-and-line proof, the pilot is free.
+Run it against your repositories during the free 7-day trial and get the same retrieval-quality report on your own code.
+If the answers don't cite your code with file-and-line proof, don't buy it.